Jeremiah-Ropo/mainstack-mystore/README.md

 ### To view the api documentation
 - You might need a postman deskop application installed and a good network connection to run it.
 Click 👉 [api documentation](https://documenter.getpostman.com/view/33944170/2sAYXFiHHC)

+### To view the live API
+- You can click to view the health of the API, if it's up.
+As it's deployed on Render.
+Click 👉 [live API](https://mainstack-mystore.onrender.com/health)

 #### Basic Database design
 - Database used: NoSQL (Mongodb)